rtCamp/Frappe-Manager/docs/getting-started/installation.md

     ```bash
     # Run a single command without installing (great for trying it out)
-    uvx --python 3.13 --from frappe-manager fm --help
+    uvx --python 3.14 --from frappe-manager fm --help

     # Install permanently
-    uv tool install --python 3.13 frappe-manager
+    uv tool install --python 3.14 frappe-manager

     # Upgrade later
     uv tool upgrade frappe-manager
     ```

-    `--from` tells `uvx` which package provides the `fm` executable. `--python 3.13` makes uv build the tool environment on 3.13, downloading that interpreter when the system has none.
+    `--from` tells `uvx` which package provides the `fm` executable. `--python 3.14` makes uv build the tool environment on 3.14, downloading that interpreter when the system has none; 3.13 works too.

 === "pipx"

     ```bash
     # Install stable release
-    pipx install --python 3.13 frappe-manager
+    pipx install --python 3.14 frappe-manager

     # Upgrade later
     pipx upgrade frappe-manager
     ```

     Unlike uv, pipx does not download interpreters by default.
-If 3.13 is not already installed locally, either install it yourself or add `--fetch-python missing`.
+If 3.14 is not already installed locally, either install it yourself or add `--fetch-python missing`.

 === "pip"